22. AGX Vehicle

 22.2.1.
 Connecting to a power-line

 A WheelJoint can be powered by a power-line by attaching it to an Actuator.
-A RotationalActuator cannot be used by itself since a WheelJoint has multiple degrees of freedom, which means that we need to tell the Actuator which of them it should operate on.
+A RotationalActuator cannot be used by itself since a WheelJoint has multiple degrees-of-freedom, which means that we need to tell the Actuator which of them it should operate on.
 This is done by passing a WheelJointConstraintGeometry to the RotationalActuator.
 The WheelJointConstraintGeometry identifies one of the WheelJoint’s free degree of freedom and we chose which one using the same technique as when getting a Lock1D or a Range1D from it.

 Continuing the example above.